-I was never a senseless spender, but when I became a single mom at 32 with three young children and a newborn, I realized that I must learn to manage my money better.
+I was never a senseless spender, but when I became a single mom at 32 with three young children and a newborn, I realized I needed to learn to manage my money better.

 1. Keep track of all your expenses

 You won’t be able to save a dime until you know precisely how you spend your money.
 I write down my monthly expenses to see where every dollar is going.
-You can see where you are overspending once you have down all those numbers.
-The sheer awareness of your spending and, at times, complete shock when seeing the numbers on the paper will make you think twice the next time you purchase something.
+You can see where you are overspending once you have done all those numbers.
+The sheer awareness of your spending and, at times, the complete shock of seeing the numbers on paper, will make you think twice the next time you purchase something.

 2. Keep your bills as low as you can

-Your monthly bills will eat up your money every single month.
+Your monthly bills will eat up your money.
 What can you do about it?

 First, call all your service providers and ask for a better rate.
 Nine times out of 10, you can save at least a few bucks.